HomeDing/homeding.github.io/micro.md

 ## micro StyleSheet

-The minimalistic CSS of the UI implementation can be found in the iostyle.css file that is created using the scss technology from the iostyle.scss.
+The minimalist CSS of the UI implementation can be found in the iostyle.css file that is created using the scss technology from the iostyle.scss.
 The SCSS compiler is only used to allow easy development using nesting the css rules and to use variables to apply the colors in a consistent way.
 Macros, enumerations etc. are not used to allow easy reading for all who know about css.

 For Details see [Micro-Style](microstyle)

 ## micro JavaScript Library

-The minimalistic JavaScript implementation that implements templating, function and data binding and is available to the HomeDing devices.
+The minimalist JavaScript implementation that implements templating, function and data binding and is available to the HomeDing devices.

+The functionality offers
+* to create new controls from given templates into the web page
+* load data given in a JSON format
+* fill data into placeholders
+* visualize data by using  bars and charts
+* capture user input that create actions on the internal elements
+* apply changes to the data model
+* send data back to the year device to update the configuration.

 For Details see [Micro-JavaScript](microjavascript)